BTLC logo

 Erin Bond, B. Ed.

 Erin has been supervising and implementing ABA treatment programs to children diagnosed with ASD since 1997.
-She has worked in several different capacities, including: Senior Behaviour Therapist, Educational Assistant, Special Education Teacher, Assistant Program Coordinator, and since 2002, as a member of the Psychology Team/Behaviour Consultant with Autism Partnership (www.autismpartnership.ca).
+She has worked in several different capacities, including: Senior Behaviour Therapist, Educational Assistant, Special Education Teacher, Assistant Program Coordinator, and as a member of the Psychology Team/Behaviour Consultant with Autism Partnership (www.autismpartnership.ca).
 Erin has also provided numerous workshops, presentations and training sessions to parents, behaviour therapists, teachers, educational assistants and professionals in the field on the practical implementation of behaviour theory and strategies.
-Erin currently fills the roles of Executive Director, Family-Oriented Planning Consultant, and Special Education Consultant with BTLC.
+Erin currently fills the roles of Executive Director, Teacher, and Special Education Consultant with BTLC.